raimuucka/ArduinoSTM32wiki/Bootloader.md

         `rom (rx)  : ORIGIN = 0x08002000, LENGTH = 120K`
       `}`

-# How to get to the new bootloader installed:
+# How to install the new bootloader:

 There are several possible situations, first using a sketch:
 ### You have a Maple mini with the original bootloader: